phoenixnap/terraform-provider-pnap/docs/data-sources/invoices.md

 * `offset` - The number of items to skip in the results.
 * `sort_field` - If a sort field is requested, pagination will be done after sorting.
 The following values are allowed: `number`, `sentOn`, `dueDate`, `amount`, `outstandingAmount`.
 * `sort_direction` - Sort given field depending on the desired direction.
 The following values are allowed: `ASC`, `DESC`.
+* `id` - The unique resource identifier of the invoice.
+* `pdf_folder_path` - Location of an existing folder where invoice pdf files will be stored.
+Invoice numbers will be used as filenames.

 ## Attributes Reference